-I stood still, watching it fight against the drones
+I stood still, seeing it fight the drones

 Of its former flock, turned into the beasts

-That we so often see and many times disown,
+We so often see and many times disown.

 Petrified, he collapsed, frozen on my altar

 Littered with sleek silver and yellowed relics

 That provide the cruel and the wise

 Caught in my own trance of disgust and compulsion,